-Any video or other media to be used should be submitted with the curriculum.
+Any video or other media to be used must be submitted with the curriculum for approval.

-Interactive teaching strategies should be used for the core competencies.
+Interactive teaching strategies must be used for the core competencies.

+Trainings must be taught in person or via a virtual platform (i.e. Zoom, Microsoft Teams, etc.) that has two way interactive video and audio communications.

-Trainers should include at a minimum, one (1) youth (18-35) or one (1) family member who has lived experience and has received certification as a YPSS or FPSS.
+Trainers shall include at a minimum, one (1) youth (18-35) or one (1) family member who has lived experience and has received certification as a YPSS or FPSS.
 There is a place on the suggested KFLA Single Curriculum Submission Summary to list trainer names.

-Trainers should include at least one (1) Agency staff member, to assist with some training topics and answer specific questions about job requirements.
+Trainers shall include at least one (1) Agency staff member, to assist with some training topics and answer specific questions about job requirements.
 There is a place on the suggested KFLA Single Curriculum Submission Summary to list trainer names.

-Trainees who do not pass the test with a “passing aggregate assessment score of at least seventy (70) percent” (as required in 908 KAR 2:220) should be allowed to retest by the provider of the training.
+Trainees who do not pass the test with a “passing aggregate assessment score of at least seventy (70) percent” (as required in 908 KAR 2:220) shall be allowed to retest by the provider of the training.
 It is suggested that a trainee could take the test up to a total of three (3) times in a one (1) year period.
 After the one year period, trainees could retake the training.

 Directions for Curriculum Rubric Completion: